DiegoDerksen/diegoderksen.github.io/_posts/2024-04-22-MDE Alers to Excel.md

   - Reporting
 ---

 In this tutorial, I'll walk you through the process of setting up automated reporting from Microsoft Defender for Endpoint alerts directly to an Excel sheet using Power Automate and/or Logic App.
 By implementing this solution, you'll gain valuable insights into activities within your environment, simplifying monitoring and analysis tasks.
-Let's dive into the steps to streamline your reporting workflow and empower your security efforts
+Let's dive into the steps to streamline your reporting workflow and empower your security efforts.

 # Prerequisites:
 Power Automate Premium (for HTTP connector)